evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 1. In the Project pane, right-click on the `hsg-project` folder and select `Refresh`.
 You should now see a `repos` folder.
 Explore the `repos` directory and notice, for example, `frus` and `pocom`.
 These are all of the files that make up hsg.

-1. Clone eXist to your `workspace` folder, `~/workspace/eXist-LTS`.
-[Note: TBA]

-1. In the Tools dropdown menu, select `Update and build eXist`; when this is complete, you will see `BUILD SUCCESSFUL`.
-In the Tools dropdown menu, select `Start eXist`; you will see a splash screen, which will go away when eXist has completed its startup.
-In the Tools menu, select `Deploy all repositories to localhost`.
+## Previewing files on your computer

+Before publishing files to the public website, you may wish to preview them on your local system.
+This helps ensure that your edits have the desired effect and reduces the likelihood of unforeseen problems when publishing the files.

+1. To prepare your local eXist database with all of the files needed to run a local copy of hsg, go to the Tools dropdown menu in oXygen and select `Deploy all repositories to localhost`.
 This step takes about 10-15 minutes on our computers.

-    [Note: currently hsg-shell fails unless you apply https://github.com/eXistSolutions/hsg-shell/commit/734c300746546901f8203ed519b36677724a396f.]

 1. Now a complete copy of history.state.gov is now running at <http://localhost:8080/exist/apps/hsg-shell/>.

-## Editing files and previewing them in eXist-db

-1. To open a file, use the Project window to drill down through the folder structure of the repositories.
-For example, drill into `repos/rdcr/countries/afghanistan.xml`.
+1. Drill down through the folder structure of the repositories to `repos/rdcr/countries/afghanistan.xml`.
 This is a TEI XML file that can be viewed at <http://localhost:8080/exist/apps/hsg-shell/articles/afghanistan> (see <http://history.state.gov/countries/afghanistan> for the public website).

 1. Make a simple change, e.g., change the word "Summary" to "Introduction" in the first `<head>` element.
-Select the `File` menu > `Save` to save the file.
+Select the `File` menu > `Save` to save your changes to the file.

-1. To upload the file to eXist-db, select the `Tools` dropdown > `Upload current file to localhost`.
+1. To upload the file to eXist, select the `Tools` dropdown > `Upload current file to localhost`.
 A new tab will open at the bottom pane of the oXygen window, showing the results of the `Upload current file to localhost` script.
 When you see `BUILD SUCCESSFUL`, close the tab.

 1. In your browser, (re-)load <http://localhost:8080/exist/apps/hsg-shell/countries/afghanistan>, and you will see your change.
 Return to oXygen, undo your change (`Edit` > `Undo`), save the file, and select `Upload current file to localhost` again.